-1. Set a secret for the StoreClient
+1. Create a StoreClient

 var store = StoreClient('your secret here');

-3. Get and set values with JavaScript
+2. Get and set values

 const store = StoreClient('your secret here');